cayek/academic-kickstart/content/cv/resume.md

 2017-nov.
 Today
 : **Service Provider.**; Kaizen Solutions, Meylan (38).
-I am currently working within the research and development team "Analytics Applications and Programs" of Schneider Electric.
+I am currently working within the research and development team "Analytics & Artificial Intelligence" of Schneider Electric.
 This team is in charge of developing algorithms and programs for data analysis (energy consumption of buildings, detection of faults on electrical equipment, etc.).

 2014-oct.
 2017
-: **Applied mathematics phd.** Ways to represent health and the living have changed considerably in recent years.
+: **Ph.D in Statistical Modeling** Ways to represent health and the living have changed considerably in recent years.
 The news representations are based on massive data collection coming from high throughput sequencing technologies.
 The objective of this thesis was to develop methods to detect associations between variables in such biological data.
-More especially, we were interested in statistical modeling based on optimization problems based on matrix factorizations.
+More especially, we were interested in statistical modeling based on matrix factorization.

 2014-2016
 : **Teaching.**